Tarrke/factorio-clock/README.md

 Otherwise you can create an [issue](https://github.com/Tarrke/factorio-clock/issues/new) if you find a bug or have an idea for a feature.

 If you don't have a github account feel free to contact us via mail at tarrke+factorio (at) gmail.com.

+## Credits

+Thanks to [JonasJurczok](https://github.com/JonasJurczok) for inspiring me with his [TodoList](https://github.com/JonasJurczok/factorio-todo-list) mod and huge help correcting all my silly mistakes.
+Without him I may never have release this mod.